There are several types of wallets and wallet behaviors that compose supports.

 }

-By default, smart wallets (wallets created without a private key) will use our gas sponsoring, allowing you to not think about and manage funding wallets for gas.
+By default, smart wallets (wallets created without a private key) will use gas sponsoring, allowing you to not think about managing gas funding.

 import { TaskContext } from "compose";